-Being a frugal traveler doesn’t mean you need to miss out.
+Being a frugal traveler doesn’t have to mean missing out.
 In fact, it could mean you are able to experience even more because you cut costs along the way.

-It’s typically viewed as a less desirable time to visit by layman travelers, but to the pros, it’s often seen as the ideal time to go.
-And that’s because it’s the time when guests will likely find better deals on flights, accommodations, and more.
+It’s typically viewed as a less desirable time to visit by lay travelers, but to the pros, it’s often seen as the ideal time to go, since this is the time you may be able to find better deals on flights, accommodations, and more.

 If you plan a visit during this time you can expect to pay a premium on just about everything as you’re competing with other travelers for space.

 Finding Flight Deals

 One of the most expensive parts about traveling is the actual act of travel itself.
 While driving can sometimes be a cheaper mode of transportation, it might not be an option depending on the destination you have in mind.

-These services will send you deals for both your destination and others in case you need a little inspiration.
-Another option is Skyscanner , which allows users to set alerts for price drops so you can strike when the iron is hot.
-Also you may try downloading a few travel apps that will send you price alerts as well.
+Some of these services will send you deals for both your destination and others in case you need a little inspiration.
+You may also want to download a few travel apps that will send you price alerts as well.

 Scoring Deals on Accommodations

 Hotels base prices on supply and demand, so when there is less demand (say in shoulder season) prices tend to fall.
-Beyond the season, also try looking into checking in and out on less popular days.
+Beyond the season, you can also try looking into checking in and out on less popular days.

 Entertaining Yourself on a Frugal Vacation